 Minis and Juniors Tennis Classes

-The launch of or brand new tennis centre in September 2023 will see the introduction of our action-packed kids tennis classes for children aged 3 and over.
+With the launch of our brand new Indoor Tennis Centre, we're delighted to introduce our action-packed kids' tennis classes for children aged 3 and over.
 Our programme offers a great introduction to tennis, it will develop your child’s skills and even build their potential to be the next Andy Murray or Emma Radacanu.
+Through our programme, we will support and develop the skills of children at mini, junior and teen level, to help them grow as players, stay active and most importantly have fun.